Part 1: A Great Beginner Quilt with Room to Grow

 When the two blocks are alternated in horizontal rows, they form this pattern:

-See how the darker fabric in the nine patch blocks forms diamond-shaped frames around the light solid squares.
-But since the 'chains' are only one fabric wide, the pattern is less distinct, you have to squint a bit to see it.
+See how the darker fabric in the nine patch blocks forms diamond-shaped frames around the light solid squares.—you might need to squint to see it.

 Click here to learn more about a single Irish Chain.